-NOTE: Exception may be made by DFA.
+NOTE: Exceptions may be made by DFA Policy Unit.

-Participants enrolled in this activity are required to participate a minimum of 80 hours per month.
+Participants enrolled in Vocational Training are required to participate a minimum of 80 hours per month.
 The Vocational Training component is used to train participants in specific job skills for jobs that exist in the local labor market area.
-Registrants in need of skill training must be referred to available vocational training schools, WIB sponsors and industrial training programs that provide the training free to the individual.
-The individual may be referred to a facility that charges a fee, only after it has been determined that no training is available at no cost.
+Participants in need of skill training must be referred to available vocational training schools, WIB sponsors and industrial training programs that provide the training free to the individual.
+The individual may be referred to a facility that charges a fee, only after it is determined that cost free training is not available.

-The FSE&T Worker refers suitable candidates to Vocational Training.
-Attendance and progress must be reported on a monthly progress report (OFS-TS-12) completed by the vocational training facility and must be monitored and reviewed by the FSE&T Worker monthly.
+The SNAP E&T Worker refers suitable candidates to Vocational Training.
+Attendance and progress must be reported on a monthly progress report, DFA-TS-12, completed by the vocational training facility.
+The SNAP E&T Worker must monitor and review the progress on a monthly basis.
 Vocational Training will vary according to training availability and the labor market needs of a particular area.

-For individuals who have obtained a GED, refresher courses or certification to become employed in a particular occupation, or to learn a skill in order to become employable, are referred to Vocational Training facilities operated on the local level by the Boards of Education and the State Board of Education Bureau of Vocational Education.
+Individuals who have obtained a GED or certification to become employed in a particular occupation, or to learn a skill in order to become employable, are referred to Vocational Training facilities operated on the local level by the Board of Education and the State Board of Education Bureau of Vocational Education.

-The FSE&T Worker must determine who should be referred to outside sources for training during the assessment process.
-(See Section 25.4) and the development of the Personal Responsibility Plan.
+The SNAP E&T Worker must determine who should be referred to outside sources for training during the assessment process, See Section 25.4, and the development of the Personal Responsibility Plan.
 Referrals are made to WIB for certification and to specific programs located on the local level.
-The FSE&T Worker must monitor the attendance sheets (OFS-TS-12) monthly.
-The FSE&T Worker must maintain contact with the participant and service provider to insure satisfactory progress is being made and to help eliminate barriers when needed.
-Individuals who fail to meet the 80 required hours cannot be considered as making satisfactory progress unless they are also in another component and the total hours of participation equal 80 or more monthly.
+The SNAP E&T Worker must monitor the attendance sheets, DFA-TS-12, monthly.
+The SNAP E&T Worker must maintain contact with the participant and service provider to insure satisfactory progress is being made and to help eliminate barriers when needed.
+Individuals who fail to meet the required 80 hours cannot be considered as making satisfactory progress, unless they are also in another component and the total hours of participation equal 80 or more monthly.